A Guide to the Architectural Woodwork Standards

 Wall/Ceiling Surfacing and Partitions to Meet Architectural Woodwork Standards

-The AWI Standards includes information on wood veneer, solid wood, stile and rail wood, decorative laminate, solid surface and solid phenolic products and their related parts.
+The Architectural Woodwork Standards (AWS) includes information on wood veneer, solid wood, stile and rail wood, decorative laminate, solid surface and solid phenolic products and their related parts.

 Architectural wall panels are used in many woodworking projects, and paneling is an important part of the Architectural Woodwork Standards.
 It looks beautiful and has a huge aesthetic impact on any architectural woodwork project.
-But while they look great, it is often challenging to build architectural wall panels that meet both design specifications and the Architectural Woodwork Standards (AWS).
+But while they look great, it is often challenging to build architectural wall panels that meet both design specifications and the AWS.

-There are complexities throughout a wall paneling project; in the layout fabrication, in the finishing, and in the installation of the wall panel design.
-The standards mean that these complexities are addressed up front and before the woodworking project begins.
+There are complexities throughout a wall paneling project; in the layout fabrication, in the finishing, and in the installation of the wall panel design (note: the compliance requirements for installation and finishing in this section of the AWS are now recognized by AWI in ANSI/AWI 0620).
+The standards mean that these complexities are addressed upfront and before the woodworking project begins.

 Don’t Leave Quality to Chance.Register Your Project